-- S.6 Residents of the village are served by the nearby larger villages of Barrow and Wickhambrook or further afield towns for access to health, schools, shops and other services.
+- 5.6 Residents of the village are served by the nearby larger villages of Barrow and Wickhambrook or further afield towns for access to health, schools, shops and other services.
 However, this is the case with many villages in West Suffolk that are designated as Infill Villages in the Core Strategy where current policies allow infill development and make provision for affordable housing for local identified needs.
 Paragraph 79 of the NPPF recognises that housing can promote sustainable development in rural areas through enhancing or maintaining the vitality of rural communities.
 This approach is supported through the spatial strategy of the Neighbourhood Plan which promotes a sustainable approach to allowing limited growth in the village to meet local needs and support opportunities for the improvement or introduction of local services and facilities. - 5.7 The settlement pattern of Hargrave contributes significantly to the character of the village and will therefore be retained.
-A Housing Settlement Boundary is designated for the main part of the village which will be the main focus for limited future growth.
-Outside this area, the cluster of 16 dwellings at The Grove, Wickhambrook Road (between Meadow Cottage in the north and Alma Cottage in the south) meets the definition of Policy DM27 of the Local Plan Development Management Policies.
+A Housing Settlement Boundary is designated for the main part of the village which will be the main focus for limited future growth and is carried over unchanged from the 2018 Neighbourhood Plan.
+Outside this area, the cluster of 16 dwellings at The Grove, Wickhambrook Road (between Meadow Cottage in the north and Alma Cottage in the south) meets the definition of a closely knit cluster referred to in Policy DM27 of the Local Plan Development Management Policies.
 The spread out nature of this area is such that it is not a tight-knit built-up area and does not meet the Local Plan approach to defining Housing Settlement Boundaries.
 Proposals for development outside these locations will be treated as being in the countryside and proposals will only be supported where the uses are in accordance with Policy HAR 1.